yvzfth/docx_merge/DOWNLOAD.md

    ```
 3. The built app will be in `dist/SummaryQuickMerge.app`

+Packaging details (for advanced users):

+- The build process uses a PyInstaller spec that collects `python-docx` and `docxcompose` data files and includes hidden imports for `lxml` (`lxml.etree`, `lxml._elementpath`).
+These are required so the bundled app can parse and write DOCX correctly.

 ### Troubleshooting macOS

 - **"App is damaged" error**: This is usually a Gatekeeper issue.
 Use Control-click → Open as described above.
 - **App won't open**: Check that you're running macOS 10.13 or later.
 - **Permission denied**: Make sure the app has execute permissions: `chmod +x SummaryQuickMerge.app`
+- **During use (merge fails)**: A popup will display the full error and traceback.
+A log is also written to `~/Desktop/SummaryQuickMergeLogs/app.log` for reference.

 ## Windows Installation